KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

                 repository: "https://my-registry.url.com"
         ```

-     Example 2: Path `spec`.
-In this example, there is no value for `spec.registry.server`, it will
+     Example 2 is for the path `spec`.
+In this example, there is no value for
-     not be available to modify in the `Workload`.
+     `spec.registry.server`, it will not be available to modify in the `Workload`.

         ```yaml
         config: